mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * An ordered list of leaf indices for "unmerged" leaves (see
   {{views}})
 * A credential (only for leaf nodes)
-* A hash of the node's parent, as of the last time the node was changed.
+* A hash of certain information about the node's parent, as of the last time the node was changed (see {{parent-hash}}).

 The conditions under which each of these values must or must not be present are laid out in {{views}}.